The NVIDIA Jetson Nano Developer Kit plugs and plays with the Raspberry Pi V2 Camera! Looky here:

 Testing and some Codez

 The CSI-Camera repository on Github contains some sample code to interface with the camera.
 Once installed, the camera should show up on /dev/video0.
 On the Jetson Nano, GStreamer is used to interface with cameras.
-Here is a command line to test the camera:
+Here is a simple command line to test the camera (Ctrl-C to exit):

 This requests GStreamer to open a camera stream 3820 pixels wide by 2464 high @ 21 frames per second and display it in a window that is 960 pixels wide by 616 pixels high.
 The ‘flip-method’ is useful when you need to change the orientation of the camera because if flips the picture around for you.
 You can get some more tips in the README.md file in the repository.